 |Loan Facility |

 RBI Bonds Rate of Interest

-The interest rates are re-set half-yearly, & the current interest rate on the Bonds is higher as compare to NSC (currently 6.8%), FD with Banks, Public Provident Fund (currently 7.1%).
+The interest rates are re-set half-yearly, & the current interest rate on the Bonds is higher as compared to NSC (currently 6.8%), FD with Banks, and Public Provident Fund (currently 7.1%).

 The interest on the floating bonds is payable semi-annually on 1st Jan and 1st July every year.